nicholaswilde/helm-charts/CONTRIBUTING.md

 # Contributing Guide

-The Artifact Hub accepts change requests using [GitHub pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
+helm-charts accepts change requests using [GitHub pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
 This document outlines the process so you know what to expect.

 ## Developer Certificate of Origin

-The Artifact Hub uses a [Developers Certificate of Origin (DCO)](https://developercertificate.org/) to sign-off that you have the right to contribute the code being contributed.
+helm-charts uses a [Developers Certificate of Origin (DCO)](https://developercertificate.org/) to sign-off that you have the right to contribute the code being contributed.
 The full text of the DCO reads:

 ```
 Developer Certificate of Origin